hedyhli/adventofcode/README.md

 I'm sure you'll find ways to improve mine

-oh by the way, the .jpg files are probably screenshots of Apple Shortcuts solutions (mostly 2021)
+the .jpg files are probably screenshots of Apple Shortcuts solutions (mostly 2021), so they are in fact valid file types of solutions.

 **do I have a neat setup for input and submitting?**